-If you notice a flaw in your new computer or the waist of those pants are just a little too big, try taking it to an expert instead of sending them back to the store.
+If you notice a flaw in your new computer or in the waist of those jeans that are just a little too big, try taking it to an expert instead of sending them back to the store.
 Head to a local tailor or repair shop.
 Or, check YouTube for a tutorial you can follow along with.
-You might be able to save the product before it’s kicked to the curb.
+You might be able to save the product before it's kicked to the curb.

 4. Resell on Your Own